etnflash/improving-spanish-tense-trainer/README.md

 ## Notable Features

 - Adaptive tense scheduling remembers your recent misses and surfaces those tenses more frequently for extra practice.
+- Progress is stored in the browser via localStorage, so tense weighting picks up where you left off until storage is cleared.